tarwn/lessthandot-hugo/blogs/content/posts/2012-09-04-plan-cache-effects-when-dropping.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-160.png?mtime=1346787648"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-160.png?mtime=1346787648" width="624" height="37" /></a>
 </div>

 Notice the statistic, \_WA\_Sys\_00000002\_02FC7413 is no longer referenced and shown in the results.
 Overall, this plan is not optimal given the CustName column reference.
-It would be ideal for SQL Server to remove it as part of the DROP COLUMN but given resource utilization and the mechanism for the plan being cycled out at the time of need, it isn’t a critical situation.
+It would be ideal for SQL Server to remove it as part of the DROP COLUMN but given resource utilization and the mechanism for the plan being cycled out at the time of need, it isn't a critical situation.
 However, as mentioned earlier, there can be value to clearing the plan from the cache for some instances.

 **Removing plans from cache by column reference**